 He was the co-composer, along with Laurence O'Keefe, for La Cava (book by Dana Broccoli, lyrics by John Claflin and Shaun McKenna), which transferred from the Churchill Theatre, Bromley to the Victoria Palace Theatre, London later moving to the Piccadilly Theatre.

-Stephen and Shaun McKenna were commissioned by John Havu and Walter Hitz to write a celebrated musical adaptation of Heidi (based on an idea by Stef Mens).
-Heidi opened in Switzerland at an open air arena, Lake Walenstadt to universal critical acclaim.
-A new production opened at the Anhaltisches Theater Dessau, Germany where it played in repertoire.
-Stephen and Shaun were then commissioned to write a sequel, Johanna and Heidi (Heidi, Part 2), based on Spyri's second Heidi novel which played in Switzerland and was nominated for the prestigious Prix Walo Award.
+Stephen and Shaun McKenna were commissioned by John Havu and Walter Hitz (with Stef Mens) to write an acclaimed musical adaptation of Johanna Spyri's Heidi.
+The show opened in Switzerland at an open air arena to universal critical acclaim.
+A new production of Heidi opened at the Anhaltisches Theater Dessau, Germany where it played in repertoire.
+Stephen and Shaun were then commissioned to write a sequel Johanna and Heidi (Heidi, Part 2), based on Spyri's second Heidi novel which played in Switzerland and was nominated for the prestigious Prix Walo Award.
 Stephen and Shaun McKenna were also commissioned by a German publishing house to write a musical sequel to Peter Pan, The Return of Peter Pan, which is licensed in certain territories by Concord Theatricals Berlin.

-Stephen has written the scores for several plays including The Broken Heart (Lyric Hammersmith Studio) directed by Jonathan Church.
-Stephen also composes choral music and music for media.
-He has recently composed a Requiem.
+Stephen has also written the scores for several plays including The Broken Heart (Lyric Hammersmith Studio) directed by Jonathan Church and Peer Gynt directed by Stuart Wood at ALRA.

 As well as his theatre music Stephen composes choral music.
 He has now composed a substantial amount of choral music including settings of the morning and evening canticles, carols and has recently composed a Requiem.
 Stephen's Te Deum has been sung in New York by the Sisters of Charity.